Do you know how much your pet weighs? If you don't, you might want to find out.

 Dogs aged between six and nine (middle-age) are at a higher risk of obesity, while the genetics of some breeds gives them a higher appetite.
 Neutered dogs are also more likely to be overweight.
 When neutering, always speak with your vet about future diet and exercise plans.

-What is the body condition score for pets?
+What is the body condition score for dogs and cats?

 BCS 1 - 3 Underweight

 BCS 6 - 7 Overweight